zzc-1998/FGCQA/README.md

 # FGCQA
-This is the code for paper "A Full-Reference Quality Assessment Metric for Fine-Grained Compressed Images", if you find our work useful, please cite our paper as:
+This is the code for paper "A Full-Reference Quality Assessment Metric for Fine-Grained Compressed Images" & "Perceptual quality assessment for fine-grained compressed images", if you find our work useful, please cite our paper as:
 ```
 @inproceedings{zhang2021full,
   title={A Full-Reference Quality Assessment Metric for Fine-Grained Compressed Images},